John-Abbott-College/4A8-Notes/26_Not_MVP_Calendar.md

-# An MVP Design Flaw in HomeBudget
+# An MVP Design Flaw in HomeCalendar

-These notes are going to discuss the necessity of breaking the MVP pattern for our application due to a design flaw in the HomeBudget API.
+These notes are going to discuss the necessity of breaking the MVP pattern for our application due to a design flaw in the HomeCalendar API.

 > Sandy's thoughts about this.
 >
-> * It was my original code that formed the basis of the Home Budget API, and it was created long before I understood the MVP design pattern.
+> * The basis of the Home Calendar API was created long before we added the MVP design pattern.
 > * One of the down-sides of *agile* development is that a 'top-down' view of the project is not really given the proper amount of consideration when starting a project, because everything is based on sprints (again, this is only my opinion).

 ## The Context

-The HomeBudget API uses the following classes almost like data-types
+The HomeCalendar API uses the following classes almost like data-types

 > in C++ or C we could explicitly define a data type, but C# uses classes or structs instead)

 Those data types are:

-* `BudgetItem`
+* `CalendarItem`

-* `BydgetItemsByMonth`
+* `CalendarItemsByMonth`

-* `BudgetItemsByCategory`
+* `CalendarItemsByCategory`

-  > I used to have another class `BudgetItemsByMonthAndCategory` which required some really funky dynamic class stuff, but I removed it because I didn't want to have to explain it.
+  > I used to have another class `CalendarItemsByMonthAndCategory` which required some really funky dynamic class stuff, but I removed it because I didn't want to have to explain it.
 Instead, I used a dictionary.

 * `Category`